-To discuss the relevant dynamics in the premium equilibrium, I illustrate the life cycle of two two-period assets issued in period t in the figure 6 below.
+To discuss the relevant dynamics in the premium equilibrium, I illustrate the life cycle of two two-period assets issued in period t in the figure 6 below (dark blue dots).

-The example shows the main dynamics of the model.
-In period t-1 the buyer buys a contract from the seller.
-In period t the assets are issued and on-the-run.
+In period t - 1 the buyer buys a contract from the seller.
+In period t the assets are issued and on-therun.
 Every primary dealer receives one asset in his inventory.
 I restrict here the inventory to one asset for illustrative purposes.
-On the spot market the seller is matched with one of the two primary dealers, buys the asset and delivers it to the buyer against a payment in the form of settlement good (not illustrated).34 The other primary dealer was not matched with a seller and keeps his asset in his inventory.
+On the spot market the seller is matched with one of the two primary dealers, buys the asset and delivers it to the buyer against a payment in the form of settlement good (not illustrated).36 The other primary dealer was not matched with a seller and keeps his asset in his inventory.
 After the spot market, the contract market takes place in the second subperiod.
-The buyer buys again one contract.
-In period t+1 the assets are off-the-run.
-In my model the assets are always off-the-run after one period because new assets are issued (not illustrated).
-The seller is matched on the market with the primary dealer who was able to sell his asset already the period beforehand.
+The buyer buys again one contract promising the delivery of this asset.
+In period t + 1 the assets are off-the-run.37 On the OTC spot market, the seller is matched with the primary dealer who was able to sell his asset already the period beforehand.
 A settlement fail occurs.
 Nevertheless it is optimal for the buyer to initially buy one contract.
 He takes the probability of a settlement fail into account when taking his decision.